-Because of the inherent stiffness of the membrane, mass must also move meridionally within some finite depth, as determined by the modulus of elasticity and there are associated vertical displacements of the membrane.
-The poleward flux of potential vorticity induces a westerly acceleration on and just above the bottom boundary, as indicated.
+Because of the inherent stiffness of the membrane, mass must also move meridionally within some finite depth, as determined by the modulus of elasticity (right) and there are associated vertical displacements of the membrane.
+The poleward flux of potential vorticity induces a westerly acceleration just above the bottom boundary, as indicated.
 The associated vertical velocities weaken the meridional temperature gradient just above the bottom boundary

 Bearing in mind that the induced zonal wind and temperature tendencies are both weakening with distance from the top and bottom boundaries, the induced changes are consistent with geostrophy.
-Above the bottom boundary, $\partial u / \partial z$ and $\partial T / \partial y$ are both weakened by the poleward heat flux on the boundary.
+Above the bottom boundary, $\partial u / \partial z$ and $\partial T / \partial y$ are both weakening.